dd9jn/rfc4880bis/rfc4880bis.md

   * A one-octet cipher algorithm.

-  * A one-octet AEAD algorithm.
+  * A one-octet encryption mode number which SHOULD be 2 to indicate OCB.

   * A string-to-key (S2K) specifier, length as defined above.

-  * A starting initialization vector of size specified by the AEAD algorithm.
+  * A starting initialization vector of size specified by the mode.

-  * The encrypted session key itself, which is decrypted with the string-to-key object using the given cipher and AEAD mode.
+  * The encrypted session key itself, which is decrypted with the string-to-key object using the given cipher and encryption mode.

-  * An authentication tag for the AEAD mode.
+  * An authentication tag for the encryption mode.

-The encrypted session key is encrypted using one of the AEAD algorithms specified for the AEAD Encrypted Packet.
+The encrypted session key is encrypted using the encryption mode specified for the OCB Encrypted Packet.
 Note that no chunks are used and that there is only one authentication tag.
-The Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the AEAD algorithm octet are given as additional data.
-For example, the additional data used with EAX and AES-128 consists of the octets 0xC3, 0x05, 0x07, and 0x01.
+The Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the mode octet are given as additional data.
+For example, the additional data used with OCB and AES-128 consists of the octets 0xC3, 0x05, 0x07, and 0x02.

 ## One-Pass Signature Packets (Tag 4)